Sarkhej Roza: Monuments

-Entering the covered eastern gateway on the north bank of the Sarkhej lake, the building to the right with a handsome stone pavilion in front of it, is the mausoleum of Shaikh Ahmed Khattu Ganj Bakhsh.
-This, the largest of its kind in Gujarat, has along its whole length its sides filled with stone trellis work, and inside, round the tomb, has a beautifully cut open metal screen.
+Entering the covered eastern gateway on the north bank of the Sarkhej Lake, the building to the right with a stone pavilion in front of it, is the mausoleum of Shaikh Ahmed Khattu Ganj Bakhsh.
+This, the largest of its kind in Gujarat, has along its whole length its sides filled with stone trellis work, and inside, round the tomb, features an intricately cut open metal screen.
 Across the courtyard on the left are two mausoleums with a connecting porch, the east mausoleum containing the tombs of Mahmud Begada, and of his son Saltan Muzaffar II, and the west, the tomb of Rajabai, Muzaffar's queen.
 Beyond the Ganj Bakhsh mausoleum is a courtyard, covering more than an acre of ground, surrounded by cloisters, with a mosque only slightly smaller than the Jama mosque.
 The want of minarets and the shallowness of its caves rather mar the outside effect.
 But inside 'it is the perfection of simple grace unrivaled in India except by the Moti mosque at Agra.'
 Looking across the lake the ruined buildings at the south-west corner are Mahmud Begada's palace and harem.
-The Sarkhej lake covers 17 acre; is oblong in shape, is surrounded by flights of stone steps, and has a richly decorated supply sluice.
+The Sarkhej Lake covers 17 acre; is oblong in shape, is surrounded by flights of stone steps, and has a richly decorated supply sluice.

 Besides the chief group of remains, the country round is studded with mosques and other old buildings.
 A little to the south of the lake is a small whitewashed tomb, the burial place of Baba Ali Sher, a saint held in higher respect even than Ganj Bakhsh.
 Close by are the remains of Fatehwadi or Victory Garden, laid out in 1584 by Abdul Rahim Khan-I-Khana (1583-1590) to mark his defeat of Muzaffar Shah III, the last of the Gujarat Sultanate.
 In the 17th century Sarkhej was so famous for its indigo that in 1620 the Dutch established a factory in the village.